PTheyssen/classifying_network_attacks/README.md

 # Classifier for Network Intrusion Detection
+This semester I attended the lecture Machine Learning for security by the [Intelligent System Security Group at KIT](https://intellisec.de/teaching/#).
+The lecture was a lot of fun and I would definitely recommend it.

+I created this project to apply some of the theoretical knowledge learned.

 ## The task
 Building a Predictive Model to callsify Network Attacks.
 The task is to categorize each sample as one of five classes